Modular sensor supports for precision alignment of HL-LHC components

 Description

-The High Luminosity Large Hadron Collider (HL-LHC) is an ambitious upgrade to increase the LHC’s collision rate fivefold, significantly enhancing discovery potential beyond 2030.
-As part of this effort, new components must be aligned within an elliptical 1σ tolerance zone, with radii of 0.17 mm vertically and 0.33 mm radially over 420 meters.
-To meet these requirements, all components will be equipped with micrometric alignment sensors, including 276 Wire Positioning Sensors (WPS) and 148 Hydrostatic Levelling Sensors (HLS).
-These sensors must be rigidly attached to the component structures to enable precise position determination and must be accurately pre-adjusted relative to external reference networks.
-The large number of sensors, combined with the need for both stability and adjustability, led CERN’s geodetic metrology team to develop a modular support system.
-This system ensures ergonomic sensor adjustment, long-term positional stability, and robustness against mechanical disturbances.
-This paper presents the design approach and the results of final testing and validation of the modular sensor support solution.
+The High Luminosity Large Hadron Collider (HL-LHC) is an ambitious upgrade project to increase the LHC collision rate, significantly enhancing the physics discovery potential of the present LHC beyond 2030.
+As part of this effort, new components must be aligned within an elliptical 1σ tolerance zone, with radii of 0.17 mm vertically and 0.33 mm radially over 420 m around the two high luminosity experiments ATLAS and CMS.
+To meet these stringent requirements, all components will be equipped with micrometric alignment sensors, including 276 Wire Positioning Sensors and 148 Hydrostatic Levelling Sensors.
+These sensors must be rigidly attached to the component structures to enable precise position determination and they must be accurately pre-adjusted relative to external reference networks.
+These requirements led CERN’s geodetic metrology group to develop a modular support system.
+This system ensures an ergonomic sensor adjustment, a long-term positional stability, and a robustness against mechanical constraints.
+This paper presents the design approach and the results of the final testing and validation of the modular sensor support solution.

 Author